-What to Do a Month Before the Meeting:
+What To Do a Month Before the Meeting:

-I avoid yes or no questions, but instead create statements that can be responded to with ‘strongly agree,’ ‘strongly disagree,’ or somewhere in between.
-Statements like the following work well: ‘I believe our benefits provide better-than-average savings and protection’ or ‘The benefits provided by my organization played a significant role in my decision to join this organization.’
 Not only will these kinds of prompts result in very useful data for you and your client, but your client’s employees will feel better about their employer just because they’re being asked.
 Don’t be afraid to ask variations of the same question a few times; sometimes it’s how something is said that gets to the heart of the issue.
 However, you want to avoid making the survey much longer than 15 minutes.
 You can use SurveyMonkey or other survey generators to collect this kind of data.

-#2.
-Start doing a claims review
+2. Do a claims review

 What to Do a Few Days Before the Meeting:

-#4.
-Send along a little preview
+4. Send along a little preview

-A couple days before the meeting, I generally send along an email of what I’m hoping to cover…a quick little agenda of sorts.
+A couple days before the meeting, I generally send along an email of what I’m hoping to cover…a quick agenda of sorts.
 And I run it past the client to see if there’s anything they’d like to cover, too.
 This way there are no surprises.

-#5.
-Follow an agenda like this
+5. Follow an agenda like this

-I usually have these meetings 3-4 months before my client’s open enrollment.
 Every client is a little different of course, but a typical meeting agenda would look like this:

-- Eat & talk
+- Eat & intros